popdemtech/smartsite/walkthrough/2_Basics/5_1_using_env_vars.md

 The authentication flow should perform as usual.

 ### 6. Add a Route
-Add to the chronicle of `my-app` by adding a webpage that renders dynamic content based on environment variables.
+Add to the chronicle of `smartsite` by adding a webpage that renders dynamic content based on environment variables.

 1. Create a `GET` route
 Define a route on the Express app that renders a template, `env-vars.liquid`, with local variables.